arnaldi/call-github-api/README.md

 Running Tests
 =============
-The command `mvn clean install` from within a module will run the unit tests in that module.
+Run command `mvn clean install` from within a module will run the unit tests in that module.
 For running the test only use command `mvn test` in the module directory.